 - Heat your oven to 350F.
 Spray a large loaf pan** with vegetable spray.

-In a food processor add the bananas, vegan butter, sugar, vanilla, plant-based milk, ground flax seeds, and cornstarch.
-Pulse until smooth and creamy.
+- In a food processor add the bananas, vegan butter, sugar, vanilla, plant-based milk, ground flax seeds, and cornstarch.
+Pulse until combined, leaving some banana chunks.
 Set aside.

 - In a large bowl add the flour, baking soda, baking powder, and salt.
 Stir to combine.